Healthcare Payments Data Program: Voluntary Submitters

 The HPD Program has developed the following goals, based on the legislative intent outlined in the authorizing statute.

-• Provide public benefit for Californians and the state while protecting individual privacy.
+• Provide public benefit for Californians and the state while protecting consumer privacy.

 • Increase transparency about health care costs, utilization, quality, and equity.